garrandall/popular-music-data/tracks/no-guidance-chris-brown-drake.md

 Know you tired of the same damn thing (Same damn thing) That's okay 'cause baby you...

-You got it, girl, you got it (Oh, ooh, ayy)
+You got it, girl, you got it (Oh, oh, ayy)
 You got it, girl, you got it (Got it)
 I don't wanna

-Before I die, I'm tryna fuck you, baby (Yeah) Hopefully, we don't have no babies (Ooh)
+Before I die, I'm tryna fuck you, baby (Yeah) Hopefully, we don't have no babies (Oh)
 I don't even wanna go back home
 Hopefully, I don't leave you on your own
 You got it, girl, you got it, oh